Travel

 I was right there with you.
 I did as much research as I could to prepare myself.
 Because of my research, I did avoid many of the common mistakes.
 But if I could do it all over again, there are also many things I'd do differently.
 Here's the advice I'd offer my friends if they were planning a trip to Morocco:

-4. I Survived the Seven Dwarfs Mine Train at Disney's Magic Kingdom
+I Survived the Seven Dwarfs Mine Train

 My whole life I have hated roller coasters.
 I especially hate the big drops, the feeling of your stomach suddenly moving into your throat, the panic of trying to push your body back into your seat so you don't fall out.
 Just me?